 - Upon a majority vote in the Assembly, or upon petition by 50 members of the academic staff, the Assembly shall reconsider action it has taken.

 - Time Limits.
 On matters having time constraints, for example, the need to forward a response to another group by a set date, the motion or petition to reconsider must be timely.
 Other matters must be brought up not later than the next regular meeting.

 M. Vote Counts.
 Votes will normally be taken as voice votes or by a show-of-hands.
-When voting is by a show-of-hands, the ASEC and the Secretary of the Academic Staff shall be responsible for verification.
-Individual voice (roll-calls) or written ballots may be required on any vote in accordance with the Wisconsin Open Meetings Law.
+When voting is by a show-of-hands, the Secretary of the Academic Staff shall be responsible for verification.
+Individual voice (roll-calls) or written ballots may be requested on any vote and, if requested, will be taken in accordance with the Wisconsin Open Meetings Law.

 N. Closing Debate.
 Debate may be closed by a two-thirds vote of representatives present and voting.

 The rules contained in the most current edition of Robert's Rules of Order, Newly Revised shall govern the Academic Staff Assembly in all cases to which they are applicable and in which they are not inconsistent with these rules and any special rules of order the Assembly may adopt.

 Amendments to this chapter may be proposed by any member of the Assembly and accepted by majority vote from among those present and voting at two consecutive Assembly meetings.
 It is the responsibility of the Secretary of the Academic Staff to ensure that the format and cross-referencing between sections is maintained.
 The procedures for rules changes indicated herein do not apply to changes that would alter the basic structural elements included in or referenced in ASPP 13.06.

 A. Definition of Structure.
 Unless changed by the procedures outlined in this section, the basic structural elements are those approved by the academic staff through the ratification of the Articles of Organization in Chapter 4, Provisional Bylaws, as follows: